Arizona publisher drops poisoning claims against ex-wife

 Soldwedel runs Western News and Info Inc., which owns or partially owns a dozen newspapers, including the Daily Courier in Prescott, the Daily Miner in Kingman, the Navajo-Hopi Observer and Today’s News-Herald in Lake Havasu City.

-Soldwedel also accused Aspiranti of defamation, and she countersued.
+Soldwedel also accused Aspiranti, 66, of defamation, and she countersued.

-The cases were consolidated but largely languished in court since they were filed in 2018, partly because of the coronavirus pandemic.
+The cases were consolidated but largely languished in court since they were filed in 2018 in part because of the pandemic.

 As Thursday’s trial date neared, Soldwedel agreed to drop his claims and Aspiranti, in turn, dropped hers.
 A judge signed off on the deal last month, saying the lawsuits cannot be refiled and called off the trial.

-Soldwedel attributed his decision partly to his age and wanting to focus more on his health, family and job.
+Soldwedel, 69, attributed his decision partly to his age and wanting to focus more on his health, family and job.

-“I convinced myself a few years ago that such a lawsuit, I could achieve closure,” the 69-year-old said.
+“I had convinced myself a few years ago that (with) such a lawsuit, I could achieve closure,” he said.
 “But I realized probably within the last year, there’s no such thing no matter how it turned out.”

 Soldwedel and Aspiranti, who had worked at one of his newspapers, were married for seven years before she filed for divorce in April 2017.